Tiny Teff Grains Deliver Big on NutritionUpdated: January 25, 2018 Gluten Free, Traditional Preparation of Grains

 Gluten Free Teff a Nutritional Powerhouse

 Despite its tiny size, teff leads all other grains, gluten free or not, in calcium by a wide margin.
 This includes nutritious einkorn and millet.
-It leads Paleo friendly foods used to substitute for grains like cassava as well.
+It leads Paleo friendly foods used to substitute for grains like cassava and buckwheat as well.

 Teff also has high levels of magnesium, potassium, zinc, copper, manganese, choline, Vitamin B3 (niacin), Vitamin B6, Thiamin, Pantothenic Acid, and Riboflavin.